-Rajinikanth to visit injured in Tuticorin, calls it a ‘goodwill gesture’
+Rajinikanth in Tuticorin to visit those injured in police firing, calls it a ‘goodwill gesture’

-Rajinikanth will on Wednesday visit the people injured in police firing in Tuticorin that claimed 13 lives.
+Rajinikanth has reached Tuticorin to visit those injured in the police firing that claimed 13 lives.
 “I am going to the hospital in Thoothukudi to visit the injured.
 It is just a goodwill gesture,” ANI quoted the superstar, who intends to launch a political party and fight elections as saying.

 Strongly criticising the Tamil Nadu government over the incident, the usually diplomatic actor openly blamed the government for not paying heed to the demands of the people and held the government responsible for the violence in the state.
 “It is saddening that lives have been lost due to the government’s lethargy in heeding the demands of the people.
 This should be reprimanded.
 The Tamil Nadu government is responsible for the violence and the deaths of common people.”